 --So many delicate little details that bear a second viewing.

 --Malick has struck his golden vein yet again!
+This is his finest film.

 --“Darkness is not dark to you.”
 “You are the light.”
 “Lead us to your eternal light.”